 Many of us mistakenly think of nighttime sleep as isolated.
 That our kids’ resistance to sleep centers only within the evening hours.

-Thing is, how well your child sleeps during the day—and how many hours she sleeps affects the sleep she gets at night.
+Thing is, how well your child sleeps during the day affects the sleep she gets at night.

 For some, this means not letting her nap past a certain time, or adjusting the time she naps so she has more time to be awake in the afternoon.
 It can also mean giving up on her nap entirely, especially if it takes her a while to fall asleep.

 For others, it could be enforcing nap time to begin with.
 It’s tempting to assume that lack of sleep will make your child conk out, but sleep begets sleep.
 Sometimes, the more sleep your child gets during the day means better sleep at night.

 And still yet, other kids need a new bedtime, especially depending on their nap.
 A later nap pushes bedtime back, while transitioning to no naps means a ghastly earlier bedtime (sometimes even as early as 6:30pm).

 Experiment with your child’s sleep throughout the day, from morning wake-ups to naps to bedtimes so you can help her sleep well at night.

-Figuring out what to do with your 3 year old not sleeping is enough to drive any mom crazy.
+Figuring out what to do with the 3 year old sleep regression is enough to drive any mom crazy.
 This is especially true when typical parenting advice and tips don’t work.

 That’s why you need to dig deep and get to the root of the problem.
 This starts with making sure your child feels comfortable sleeping alone in his room.

 Address any issues with separation anxiety at night.
 Look into any new changes or developmental milestones he may be going through.

 And finally, take a look not just at the evening hours, but his entire day.
 You might need to adjust his nap, wake-up, or bed times.